 Relief is Right Around the Corner

 If you wake up with a terrible toothache or accidentally break one of your teeth, what should you do next?
 Do you have a plan in place?
 If not, then we’ll give you a simple one: call Dental Center of Lakewood.
-Our team is led by two dentists with decades of experience handling all types of urgent situations, and we can schedule you for a same-day appointment so we can get you out of pain and back to your life with minimal interruption.
+Our team is led by two dentists with decades of experience handling all types of urgent situations, and we can schedule you for an appointment for emergency dentistry in Lakewood, Dallas, TX.
+We can get you out of pain and back to your life with minimal interruption.

-Why Choose Dental Center of Lakewood for Emergency Dentistry?
+Why Choose Dental Center of Lakewood for Emergency Dental Care?

 - Multiple Sedation Options That Guarantee Patient Comfort